Calendar: Event Manager Guide

 - To see the events for your school or department, you can click on dropdown All Schools/Departments, select the desired school or department and then click Filter.

 - After selecting events by school or department, you can further filter by publication status to see which events have been published or still need to be published.
+Unpublished events will also show your department name as yellow under GU Publish Status.
+Unless they are published and green, they will not appear in your department calendar.

 We recommend you review your unpublished department events at least once a week.
 These will include events that have been tagged as relevant for your department calendar by other event managers or anyone filling out the public Event Submission form.
 They will not show up in your calendar unless you publish them to it.
 If you don’t want the events, you can either do nothing or you can untag your department.